 6. Generation and Transmission:

-- After over 50 years, finally beginning formal coordination with the other Railbelt utilities to share resources and reduce generation and transmission costs with the creation of the Railbelt Reliability Council.
+- After over 50 years, finally began formal coordination with the other Railbelt utilities to share resources and reduce generation and transmission costs with the creation of the Railbelt Reliability Council.

-- GVEA is putting in for more inexpensive hydro power from Bradley Lake southeast of Homer.
+- GVEA has put in for more inexpensive hydro power from Bradley Lake southeast of Homer.

-- Joined with other Railbelt utilities to stop legal fights over transmission and increase reliability on the northern Kenai transmission lines.
+- Joined with other Railbelt utilities to stop legal fights over transmission and increase reliability on the Northern Kenai transmission line.

-- Healy 2 is finally running, but still working out some kinks in design and operation.
+- Healy 2 is finally running, though still working out some kinks in design and operation.

-- Installed a half-megawatt solar farm with options to add more.
+- Installed a 563 kilowatt solar farm with options to add more.

 - Adopted a Carbon Reduction Policy after the 20% Renewable Pledge was met.